Indonesia: Employee rights

 - Part-time work is permitted but not subject to any specific statutory regulation.
 (See Part-time workers)

-- Employees may, in certain circumstances, be employed on fixed-term contracts, subject to a maximum permitted duration.
+- Employees may, in certain circumstances, be employed on fixed-term contracts.
 Such employees generally have the same entitlements and protections as permanent employees.
 (See Fixed-term workers)

-- Companies are permitted to outsource/subcontract part of their work to another company, or use workers supplied by a "manpower outsourcing company" to fill certain positions.
-Various statutory rules govern the employment rights and conditions of the workers involved.
+- Companies are permitted to outsource/subcontract part of their work to another company, or use workers supplied by a "manpower outsourcing company".
 (See Outsourcing)

 - Where employers based outside Indonesia temporarily post non-Indonesian employees to work in Indonesia, these employees are covered by the rules that apply to the employment of all foreign nationals, while the recruitment of Indonesian nationals in Indonesia to work abroad on a temporary basis is specifically regulated by statute.
 (See Posted workers)

 - When the ownership of a business, or part of a business, is transferred, the employment contracts of the employees of the transferred business do not transfer automatically to the new owner.
 (See Transfers of undertakings)

 - Bankruptcy is a valid reason for an employer to dismiss employees.
 Where an employer is declared bankrupt or liquidated, the payment of wages owed to employees takes priority over other debts.
 (See Insolvency of employer)

 - Some aspects of disciplinary procedures and sanctions are subject to statutory regulation.
 (See Disciplinary and grievance procedures)